AmiteshB/Portfolio_DataAnalyst/CyclisticBikeShare_CaseStudy/CaseStudy_Cyclistic.md

 - Dataset Source: Data was provided through a repository held online.
 - Data Context: The data was collected to analyze it for potential insights regarding growth of the company.
-- Data Documentation - No documentation was provided about the data
+- Data Documentation: No documentation was provided about the data

 #### Initial Data Exploration: